news

 The Shell

-Shell-only construction is becoming more and more popular in commercial real estate and private development as it is both cost and labor-effective.
-Commercial property landlords and owners can offer fully customizable spaces to tenants at a more affordable price
+Shell-only construction is becoming more and more popular in commercial real estate and private development because it’s cost- and labor-effective.
+Commercial property landlords and owners can offer fully customizable spaces to tenants at a more affordable price.

 • Foundation and structural skeleton